ivan-kleshnin/unredux/README.md

 ### Why not CycleJS?

 To keep it simple.
-CycleJS is great but I have a goal here to avoid any framework.
+CycleJS is great but I have a goal here to avoid frameworks.

 ### Why not CalmmJS?

-Conceptually it's very similar to what I do here, but note the point above.
+Conceptually it's very similar to what I do here but note the point above.
 Plus I don't like magic injections of observables into React components.
+I'd like to have the connections explicit.